jg23497/fotura/README.md

 #### Processors

-You can specify multiple before-each and after-each processors like: `--before-each "foo" --before-each "bar"` to use the `foo` and `bar` processors:
+You can specify multiple processors by repeating the flag, e.g. `--before-each "foo" --before-each "bar"`:

 **Enable FilenameTimestampExtract before-each processor:**